Academic Catalog 2024-2025

 BIO 490.
 Senior Project.
 (3 Units)

 Prerequisites: Senior standing and department consent; completion of general education requirements, lower division major requirements and BIO 340.
 Students will engage in biological writing for diverse audiences including writing for other biologists and the general public.
 Synthesis of biological literature, data presentation, and the importance of biology to society will be addressed.
+A grade of C or better in this course fulfills the GWAR requirement for all Biology majors and minors.

 Offered Fall, Spring, All terms